hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/setup-connector.md

 ```

 `RawConfiguration` is the type of configuration that the user will see.
 By convention, this configuration should be
-enough to reproducibly determine the NDC schema, so for our sqlite connector, we configure the connector with a list of
+enough to reproducibly determine the NDC schema, so for our SQLite connector, we configure the connector with a list of
 tables that we want to expose.
 Each table is defined by its name and a list of columns.
 Columns don't have any specific
 configuration yet, but we leave an empty object type here because we might want to capture things like column types
 later on.